-A student who is expelled will be subject to due process under Tennessee state law.
+Prepsters who commit severe one time offenses or repeatedly violate school policy (such as reaching 10 days of out-of-school suspension) may be recommended for expulsion.
+A prepster who is expelled will be subject to due process under Tennessee state law.
 At Intrepid College Prep the due process will be as follows (subject to legal review and Board approval):

-- Executive Director will follow standard disciplinary policies and procedures for investigating the facts, obtaining witness statements, and ensuring adherence to due process procedures. - If the Executive Director believes it is warranted, the student will be expelled. - The Executive Director shall report to the Nashville Police Department any documentable or suspected incident involving illegal drugs, firearms, explosives, or other weapons outlined in TCA 39-17-1309. - Following the Executive Director's decision to expel, there is an appeal process: - The Executive Director will give written or actual notice of the expulsion to the parent/guardian within 24 hours, including giving notice that the parent/guardian or student has five (5) days to file an appeal. - All appeals must be filed, orally or in writing, within five (5) days after receipt of the notice of expulsion. - The parent/guardian, the student or a teacher requested by the student can appeal the decision. - Absent a timely request for appeal, the decision of the Executive Director will be final.
+- Principal will follow standard disciplinary policies and procedures for investigating the facts, obtaining witness statements, and ensuring adherence to due process procedures. - If the Principal believes it is warranted, the prepster will be expelled.

+- The Principal shall report to the Nashville Police Department any documentable or suspected incident involving illegal drugs, firearms, explosives, or other weapons outlined in TCA 39-17-1309. - Following the Principal's decision to expel, there is an appeal process: - The Principal will give written or actual notice of the expulsion to the parent/guardian within 24 hours, including giving notice that the parent/guardian or preparer has five (5) days to file an appeal. - All appeals must be filed, orally or in writing, within five (5) days after receipt of the notice of expulsion. - The parent/guardian, the prepster or a teacher requested by the prepster can appeal the decision. - Absent a timely request for appeal, the decision of the Principal will be final.
 The appeal will be filed with the Governing Board of Directors.
 The hearing will be held no later than 10 days after the beginning of the expulsion.
-Notice of the time and place of the hearing will be provided to the parent/guardian, the student, the Principal and a teacher who chooses to file an appeal. - The Governing Board of Directors may affirm the decision of the Principal, order removal of the expulsion unconditionally or upon such terms and conditions as it deems reasonable.
+Notice of the time and place of the hearing will be provided to the parent/guardian, the prepster, the Principal and a teacher who chooses to file an appeal. - The Governing Board of Directors may affirm the decision of the Principal, order removal of the expulsion unconditionally or upon such terms and conditions as it deems reasonable.
 The action of the Governing Board of Directors is final.